0nix/ggj21/twine/evidence_questioning.md

 "Must have been as his direction, Sergeant.
 There's more than one way to skin this cat."
 Lieutenant says, his usual annoyance returning to his breath.
 "Now now, who is making assumptions now?"
 Sergeant Bayer says as he gesticulates with his hands some sort of dismissive gesture.

-Lieutenant Bryce stretches to get the full dossier, and pulls out sheafs of paper that you recognize.
+Lieutenant Bryce stretches to get the full dossier, and pulls out sheaves of paper that you recognize.
 This is your handiwork, typewritten accounts of the conversations that Leitzka and Hassel had had for the past four days.
 He waves the transcripts around like it was some kind of big revelation.

 "What I can read, and what we can read for that matter,"  Bryce says.
 "Is for all her high-flying theatrics and defiant attitude, this woman has not had one original thought and follows Hassel around like a lapdog."